JuliaPlots/PlotDocs.jl/docs/src/tutorial.md

 This demonstrates two important facts.
 Notice that this is more than a series since it generates multiple series (i.e. there are multiple plots due to the hists on the top and right).
 Thus a plot recipe is not just a series but instead something like a new `plot` command.
-Secondly, this shows that recipes can chain together.
-The `DataFrame` user recipes which defines a new way of inputing data from a `DataFrame`, and then any plot or series recipe can make use of this new data input style.
-In this sense, recipes are a true extension of the Plots.jl internal power via external libraries.

 ### Using Series Recipes